OliverKurz/emerald-theme-collection/README.md

 5. Run Compiz and run Emerald as the Window Decoration.

 6. Open the Emerald Theme Manager and there should be system themes with the tag _Emerald in their title.
 I recommend unchecking all of the options in the Emerald Settings section in the Emerald Theme Manager, as well as disabling the button fade and pulse settings.
-Should you choose to uninstall one or all of these Emerald themes, for now this can be done by cding into the /usr/share/Emerald/Themes directory and searching with the tag _Emerald.
+Should you choose to uninstall one or all of these Emerald themes, for now this can be done by cding into the /usr/share/Emerald/Themes directory and searching for folders to delete with the tag _Emerald.

 Known Issues
 ------------